seri037/llcppg/llpkgstore.md

 If it is `v0.1.0[cjson/1.7.18]`, it means that the `cjson` **SHOULD** be installed manually by the user.

-You can also use `module_path` as the argument. `llgo list` checks to see if it is a llpkg.
+You can also use `module_path` as the argument. `llgo list` will check if it is a llpkg.
 If it is, it prints as shown in the above example.

 *e.g.* `llgo list -m github.com/goplus/llpkg/cjson`: